How to Go Vegan on a Busy Schedule: 2026 Meal Service Guide

 - Prep time: How long from box to plate?
 I timed everything.
 Meal kits that claimed “25 minutes” but actually took 45 got dinged.

-- Actual cost: Not the advertised “starting at” price. the real price after shipping, fees, and realistic order sizes.
+- Actual cost: Not the advertised “starting at” price, but the real price after shipping, fees, and realistic order sizes.
 I tracked total monthly spending.

 - Variety: How many weeks before I started seeing repeats or getting bored?
 Services with 12 rotating options versus 300 got scored differently.